nodatime/nodatime/www/1.0.x/userguide/tzdb.md

 time, as the binary form contains various precomputed transitions.
 The resource file also contains a mapping from Windows time zone names to tzdb time zone IDs, primarily so that Noda Time can map the local time zone reported by `TimeZoneInfo` to a tzdb time zone.

-`ZoneInfoCompiler` is not currently provided in binary form in Nuget packages (although this decision can easily be revisited if there's enough demand).
+`ZoneInfoCompiler` is not currently provided in binary form in NuGet packages (although this decision can easily be revisited if there's enough demand).
 You'll need to build it yourself - which should be as simple as getting hold of a Noda Time source distribution (the latest for your binary's major version number should be good enough; we won't change the format of the resource file without bumping the version number) and building the whole solution.
 You'll end up with binaries in ZoneInfoCompiler/bin/Debug (or Release).